tsujigiri/PocketToots/README.md

 the bookmarks, it is enough to load the Mastodon instance's page while logged in.
 The extension will pick up the API key from the page.

+Linkes saved to Pocket will be tagged with "PocketToots".

 ## Configuration

 After installation, you will be asked to provide the URL of the Mastodon